hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 <img src="../img/streme_html_screenshot.png" width="800">
 </p>

-Let's take a closer look at some of these results, and see where we could explore further!
+Let's take a closer look at some of these results and see where we could explore further!

 Consider the binding profile of H3K27Ac, where we observed a slight dip near the TSS in our profile plots.
 The motifs bound by transcription factors are most likely within the valleys of the H3K27ac signal.
 As such we might expect that some of the motifs from this report to align with binding motifs for transcriptional regulators, in particular those known to play a key role in cortical neurogenesis (since we are working wth cortical cells in mouse embryonic brain).

-**Scroll down in the report to motif 37-AGACAGATGG**, and click on the Submit/Download button.
+**Scroll down in the report to motif 37-AGACAGATGG**, and click on the Submit/Download button (can look like a sideways arrow).
 Here, choose the TomTom program to submit the motif.

 <p align="center">
 <img src="../img/submit_to_tomtom.png" width="300">